-New Research Supports the Importance of Eating Breakfast
+Research Supports the Importance of Eating Breakfastby Dorian Martin Patient Advocate

 Skip breakfast this morning?
 Is that a habit you've developed?
-New research out of Harvard University suggests that you may want to start revamping this particular dietary choice in order to protect your heart health.
+Research out of Harvard University suggests that you may want to start revamping this particular dietary choice in order to protect your heart health.

 The researchers found that 1,527 incidents of cardiovascular heart disease were diagnosed.
 Through further analysis, they found that men who skipped breakfast had a 27 percent higher risk of developing cardiovascular disease than men who ate breakfast regularly.
 Interestingly, there was no observed association between eating several times during the day and the risk of cardiovascular disease.

 So why what's behind the importance of breakfast?

 The researchers aren't totally sure, but they do have some guesses.
 For instance, they hypothesize that prolonging fasting by skipping breakfast can put a strain on the body, which can over the long run lead to insulin insensitivity.
 This, in turn, can lead to type 2 diabetes as well as high blood pressure, which then can domino into heart disease.

 While the findings of this study are specific for men, women should also be more cognizant about the importance of breakfast.